BAY-A/gravityforms-recurly/README.md

 - That feature may not be finished yet.
 - There may be an error.
 Please help fix it :)

+## Excuse me, does this use [RecurlyJS](https://recurly.com/recurlyjs/ "RecurlyJS")?
+No, this Add-on does not use RecurlyJS right now.
+I'd like to, but because of [an issue](https://github.com/recurly/recurly-js/issues/309 "RecurlyJS GitHub"), relating to the constraints of Gravity Forms' fields, I can't.

 ## Specific to-dos:
 - [ ] Implement listener for Recurly webhooks (ie, to suspend a WP user account for non-payment, etc.)
 - [ ] Neaten up returned Recurly data that's saved in the `gf_recurly` database table / standardise it / store it in a useful and meaningful way